 Whether it is the receipt of an offer that finally provides the financial security to retire, the need to pass the torch to a new generation or simply the realization that it is time to move on to new things - it is not uncommon for any entrepreneur to consider the sale of their business at some time.
+If and when the time comes, preparing to sell your business can add value and ease process.

 In this article, part of a series of articles that will explore the transfer of a BC business undertaking from the seller's perspective, we consider what is perhaps the likely first stage of the sale process - preparing for a possible exit.
 Specifically this article will outline five items worth considering early in the process to maximize or protect the seller's valuation, minimize or at least mitigate deal costs, increase the probability of a successful exit process and hopefully decrease the potential of a failed deal and, perhaps, litigation.